awesome-workshop/docker-cms/_episodes/03-cvmfs_containers.md

 CMSSW (and other related software).
 CMSSW needs to be mounted via CVMFS.
 **This is the recommended way!**

+For this lesson, we will continue with the repository we used for the [GitLab CI for CMS lesson][gitlab-cms-lesson] and just add to it.

 ## Adding analysis code to a light-weight container

 Instead of using these containers only for compiling and